math2001/math2001.github.io/content/post/so-binary-numbers-are-useful.md

 commentsIssueId: 4
 ---

 Do you know what binary numbers are?
-There just a way of counting with just 2
+They're just a way of counting with just 2
 numbers: 0 and 1.
 For example, `9` is in binary `1001`.

 This is the format your computer uses to do everything, at a very low level.